Ten top tips for moving to the country

 And there’s certainly plenty to lure people away from the city’s bright lights.

 “It is a way of life, that fresh air, looking over the hills, with nothing but the sound of nature,” says Jake Shaw-Tan, countryside-dweller and chartered surveyor at Galbraith estate agents in Ayr, Scotland.

+Since the start of the Coronavirus pandemic, many people have thought about, or have actually moved, to a more rural setting.
 But where do you start?
 And how do you keep your feet firmly on the ground?
 OnTheMarket has 10 top tips to help make that dream country move a reality.

 1. Do your research

 You might already have an idea of location, whether that’s where you grew up or somewhere near friends or family.
 Or you might be considering a move to a completely new area.
 But it’s time to do your homework.

 You could start online, perhaps on a forum or blog, and take a look at social media to see what people are saying.
 Get in touch with those who have knowledge of the local area including estate agents, property consultants, schools and community groups such as sports clubs.